davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - Domain Events should be immutable as it represent something already happened which cannot not be changed
 - Every Domain Event should register its own type inside [DomainEventType](../src/main/java/deviceet/common/event/DomainEventType.java)
-- Domain Event should hold enough context data about what happened, but not the whole Aggregate Root or unrelated data for this event
+- Domain Event should hold enough context data about what happened, but not the whole Aggregate Root or non-relevant data
 - Domain Event should not be annotated with `@Setter`, `@Builder` or  `@Data`
 - Domain Events are only raised from Aggregate Roots by using `AggregateRoot.raiseEvent()` method
 - Domain Event has the following class level annotations:
     - `@Getter`: for retrieving data (actually getters are quite bad as it violates information hiding principle, but for convenience let's keep them)
-    - `@TypeAlias(MAINTENANCE_RECORD_CREATED_EVENT)`: use a explict type alias, otherwise the FQCN will be used by Spring Data MongoDB which does not survive changing package locations.
-The value should be the same as the event's `DomainEventType` such as `MAINTENANCE_RECORD_CREATED_EVENT`
+    - `@TypeAlias(MAINTENANCE_RECORD_CREATED_EVENT)`: use a explict type alias, otherwise the FQCN will be used by Spring Data MongoDB which does not survive refactoring of changing package locations.
+The value should be the same as the event's
+      `DomainEventType` such as `MAINTENANCE_RECORD_CREATED_EVENT`
     - `@NoArgsConstructor(access = PRIVATE)`: for Jackson deserialization